nvsmith/webdev-resources/JavaScript/React/react-notes.md

 2. [index.js](root-file-templates/index.js)
 3. [webpack.config.js](root-file-templates/webpack.config.js)
     1. Double check that the `template` and `entry` filepaths to your root **index.html** and **index.js** are correct!
+    2. If your images aren't loading, you may need to add/remove file-loader rules from the configuration file.
+See [file-loader documentation](https://www.npmjs.com/package/file-loader) for examples.

 ### Update Your Scripts